All posts

 Summary

-As an experienced Java developer:
+As a Java developer:

 • Java interface maps to a public Rust trait.